MohamedRadwan-DevOps/devops-step-by-step/source/advanced-introduction-to-devops/source/devops-faq.md

 Also, it depends on other knowledge and skills you have and remember, you need time in an actual DevOps job to get real experience.

-## Which tools and technologies are included in the course, and will it cover Kubernetes, Docker, and Configuration Management Tools such as Ansible or Terraform?
+## Which tools and technologies are included in the course, and will it cover Kubernetes, Docker, and Configuration Management Tools?

 We will use Azure DevOps and GitHub, but no Jenkins.